Welcome to today's edition of the Rush 24-7 podcast.

 Don't let the guy take control of the room.

-Ben Carson said about the only useful thing that anyone has said in this whole in all the pitiful sound bites where people are just like the president rushing to the airwaves to default to his anti-gun thing.
+Ben Carson said about the only useful thing that anyone has said in this whole, in all the pitiful soundbites where people are just like the president rushing to the airwaves to default to his anti-gun thing.

 Ben Carson actually said something of practical value.

-Uh and and it is a practical value.
+And it is of practical value.

-Uh I was on I was there on my own.
+I was there on my own.

-I drove over the border uh from Amman.
+I drove over the border from Amman.

-And I didn't give a lot of thought to it, except I d I'm not a brave guy, I'm not particularly in shape.
+And I didn't give a lot of thought to it, except I'm not a brave guy.

-But I gave a bit of thought uh to what would happen if things turn bad uh and remembering what happened to Daniel Pearl and all the rest of it, you think to yourself, you don't want to get in the car.
+And remembering what happened to Daniel Pearl and all the rest of it, you think to yourself, you don't want to get in the car.

 If you get in the car with these guys, you're dead.